UtilitiesforMyHome.com is supported by commissions from some of the providers we list on our site.

 Is 0 jitter possible?

-Technically, achieving absolute zero jitter is nearly impossible due to the physical distance data must travel and the complexity of the internet.
-However, getting your jitter into the single digits (under 5ms) is achievable with a good fiber connection and Ethernet, and it feels instantaneous to the user.
+Technically, achieving an absolute zero reading is nearly impossible due to the physical geographic distance data must constantly travel and the immense complexity of the internet’s infrastructure.
+However, getting your delay variation into the single digits (under 5ms) is easily achievable with a strong fiber connection paired with an Ethernet cable, and it feels entirely instantaneous to the user.

 Does a fast download speed mean low jitter?

-No, speed and stability are different metrics.
-You can have a gigabit connection (super fast download speed) that still suffers from high jitter if the signal is unstable.
-This can happen with 5G home internet, especially if your signal strength varies due to distance from the tower or obstacles.
+No, overall speed and network stability are completely different metrics.
+You can easily purchase a gigabit connection boasting super fast download speeds that still suffers terribly from high lag spikes if the transmission signal itself is unstable.
+This frequently occurs with 5G home internet, especially if your signal strength varies throughout the day due to physical distance from the cell tower or unexpected weather obstacles.

 Why is my jitter high on Wi-Fi but fine on Ethernet?

-Wi-Fi signals are radio waves that can be disrupted by physical obstacles like walls and interference from other devices.
-Ethernet provides a shielded, direct path for data, eliminating these variables and resulting in a much more stable connection.
+Wi-Fi signals rely on invisible radio waves that are easily disrupted by physical obstacles like walls, mirrors, and microwaves.
+They also suffer from severe interference caused by other overlapping wireless devices in your home.
+An Ethernet cable provides a perfectly shielded, direct physical path for your data, entirely eliminating these environmental variables and resulting in a substantially more stable connection.

 Can a VPN fix jitter?

-Usually, a VPN will increase your latency and jitter because it adds an extra step for your data to travel through.
-However, if your Internet Service Provider (ISP) is intentionally throttling specific traffic (like gaming or streaming), a VPN might help by hiding that traffic from them.
+Usually, running a VPN will actually increase your latency and instability because it adds an unnecessary extra geographic step for your data packets to travel through.
+However, if your specific Internet Service Provider (ISP) is intentionally throttling specific types of traffic, such as heavy gaming or video streaming, a high-quality VPN might help by hiding that traffic type from them completely.

 How do I lower jitter on PS5 or Xbox?

-The best way to lower jitter on a console is to use a LAN (Ethernet) cable.
-If you must use Wi-Fi, try connecting to the 5GHz band instead of the 2.4GHz band for less interference, and manually change your DNS settings to a faster server like Google DNS or Cloudflare.
+The absolute best method to lower your delay rate on a home console is to bypass Wi-Fi entirely and use a LAN (Ethernet) cable.
+If you absolutely must use a wireless connection, try moving your console closer to the router and connecting to the 5GHz frequency band instead of the older 2.4GHz band.
+You can also dive into your console’s network settings and manually change your DNS routing to a much faster, more reliable server like Google DNS or Cloudflare.

 About the Author